 The moderate to challenging grading of this trip is primarily because of the very rugged terrain and conditions/environment in the Long Range Mountains.
 There is no altitude to consider and it is only a few days of trekking, but there is no trail – it’s a route through wet, muddy, rocky, and“rooty” terrain.
 There is vegetation called ’Tuckamore’ that makes its appearance quite often during the hike – it is gnarled and tightly wound vegetation atop the plateau and walking through it has been aptly described as ‘like walking under water, against a strong current’.
 The first day includes a climb virtually straight up and out of a 600m tall gorge with some hand over hand scrambling (non-technical).
 The rest is relatively flatter, with some river crossings and potentially some residual snow patches to cross.

-Arrive Deer Lake, meet your guide at the airport for a group transfer to the Trout River Campground on the south side of Gros Morne National Park.
-Enjoy dinner and overnight in cozy Parks Canada oTENTiks - part cabin/part tent!
+Arrive Deer Lake, meet your guide at the airport for a group transfer to the south side of Gros Morne National Park.
+Enjoy dinner and overnight in a rustic, cozy cabin.

 The barrenTablelands, in the southern portion of the park, is a geologist's mecca.
 The landscape looks more like mars than it does green Newfoundland.
 The ultramafic rock, called peridotite, lacks nutrients required to sustain most plant life and is thought to have originated in the earth's mantle, later forced up to the earth's surface during tectonic plate collision hundreds of millions of years ago.
 We hike through this rocky terrain from sea level to approximately 720m for panoramic views of Bonne Bay and the park's mountains.
 We are likely to see rare plants and occasional caribou before descending to the base of the mountains where we set up camp on beautiful Trout River Pond.

 Today we enjoy breakfast overlooking Trout River Pond, then are transferred by boat to the back of the lake where our trail slowly rises to an elevation of 200m at the base of the Overfalls.
 The route is dry and even, with good sight lines, views of gentle streams, turbulent rapids, cascading waterfalls, and large deep pools where one can take a refreshing dip.
 A trail extension takes us around a hillock before crossing over to the lip of the falls at approx 410m.
 This hidden gem is our lunch destination.
-This afternoon, we return to Trout River for dinner and overnight at our oTENTik.
+This afternoon, we return to Trout River for dinner and overnight back in the cabins.

 After breakfast, we are transferred northward, through the communities of Gros Morne National Park.
 We learn about the history of the area and meet a few locals along the way.
 There are options for kayaking, short walks and other activities within the park (not included).
-This evening, we set ourselves up either at the oTENTiks in Berry Hill Campground or simple cabins in Rocky Harbour - not far from Western Brook Pond the north side of the park.
+This evening, we set ourselves up in some simple cabins in Rocky Harbour - not far from Western Brook Pond the north side of the park.
 This evening, we will do a thorough briefing and pack/prep for the big trek ahead.
 We enjoy a hearty meal and get a good night sleep before taking on the Long Range Traverse first thing in the morning.

 This morning, we load up then walk the flat and popular 3km trail to the shore of Western Brook Pond (lake) - The location of an information centre and where a tourist boat departs for tours of the dramatic fjords.
 We take an hour-long boat ride (either the tourist boat, or a small private motor boat) to the innermost point of the lake where a small, square dock marks the start of the Long Range Traverse.
 We wave goodbye to our ride and head into the lush valley toward the wall of the gorge.
 Then, it's about 600m up along wet, rocky switchbacks with some squeezing through and scrambling around boulders before we find ourselves at the top, out above the trees and looking back across the dramatic glacier-carved landscape for the postcard-perfect views.
 The incredible, otherworldly terrain ahead of us beckons exploration.
 We set up camp soon after our ascent and enjoy a night under the stars.